 For years, the metals industry has been cautious of digital adoption.
 Not only do commodity-based businesses feel sheltered from the digital wave, but reshaping an industry that’s been solidified as deeply as the metals industry is complicated.
 The distribution and production value chain has many unique players, and each of them faces their own challenges in the digital space.

-Industry 4.0 is a term for the upcoming digital disruptions in the metals industry, and how the industry will evolve to meet these changes.
-To really understand how deep digitization will fracture and reform the metals industry, it’s better to think of Industry 4.0 as a framework that’s layered on top of the distribution and production value chain, which encompasses miners, distributors, producers, fabricators, etc. This means that Industry 4.0 is both the actual digital technologies that will drive changes in the industry and the new methods of dealing with these shifts in the market.
+Industry 4.0 is a term for the upcoming digital disruptions in the metals industry and how the industry will evolve to meet these changes.
+To really understand how deep digitization will fracture and reform the metals industry, it’s better to think of Industry 4.0 as a framework that’s layered on top of the distribution and production value chain, which encompasses miners, distributors, producers, fabricators, etc. This means that Industry 4.0 is both the actual digital technologies that will drive changes in the industry, as well as the new methods of dealing with these shifts in the market.

 These changes will reduce costs, improve operational efficiencies, strengthen supply chains, and introduce opportunities across the industry.
 In particular, Industry 4.0 introduces opportunity in three unique spaces: environmental sustainability, customer-centricity, and business models.